GouravSaha1412/Banking-System-Management/README.md

 5. Paste the all files
 6. Go to localhost/phpmyadmin from any browser
 7. Create a database named 'AIUB'
-8. Run sql from the .SQL file of this directory
+8. Run sql from the aiub.SQL file of this directory
 9. Go to localhost from any browser
 10. Run the website..